Welcome to Matrix Education

 5. Accuracy

-Accuracy should be discussed if your results are in the form of quantitative data, and there is an accepted value for the result.
+You should discuss accuracy if your results are in the form of quantitative data (numerical), and there is an accepted value for the result.

-Accuracy would not be discussed for our example photosynthesis experiment as qualitative data was collected, however it would if we were measuring gravity using a pendulum:
+Accuracy wouldn’t be discussed for our photosynthesis experiment as qualitative data was collected.
+But, it would be discussed if we were measuring gravity using a pendulum:

 The measured value of gravity was 9.8 m/s2, which is in agreement with the accepted value of 9.8 m/s2.